BALL-Project/ball/Windows/README.txt

 3.)
 Building the libraries with QT and BALLView

-Open a Microsoft Visual Studio .NET or Microsoft Compiler Suite Command prompt (see Windows Start Menu) and change the directory to "BALL\Windows" .
+Open a Microsoft Visual Studio .NET command prompt (see Windows Start Menu) and change the directory to "BALL\Windows" .
 Next call

 build release                   or